bradgessler/benchy/README.md

 benchy get http://127.0.0.1:8080/ # Just run a bunch of GET requests at a concurrency of 1
 ```

 and it runs indefintely until you kill the process.
+Best of all, its very minimialist and sticks to the basics.

 # Getting Started